yokosyun/kalman-filter/README.md

 kalman-test.cpp is kind of main.cpp. get the sensor data and call kalmanfilter and plot

 ## Demo
+I will modify the liner plot to remove
 ![Screenshot from 2019-11-24 21-46-29](https://user-images.githubusercontent.com/45687080/69494896-31eb2000-0f04-11ea-951e-9304ab4f59ab.png)

 ## Requirement